-The Plan update is proposed for Spring 2020 to Spring 2021 to provide updated guidance for redevelopment sites and to ensure that infrastructure and amenities are planned to meet the needs of existing and future redevelopment.
+The Plan update is proposed in FY 2020-2021 to provide updated guidance for redevelopment sites and to ensure that infrastructure and amenities are planned to meet the needs of existing and future redevelopment.
 An updated small area plan for this portion of the City will address community needs, infrastructure needs, affordable housing, open space, and economic development.
 The planning effort will engage the community in establishing a long-term vision for the area so that redevelopment occurs in a coordinated manner consistent with the City's policies and vision for the future.